manuel-uberti/filmsinwords/_posts/2019-12-19-connection.md

     <em>Carol (Todd Haynes, 2015)</em>
 </p>

-*Carol* is deceptively simpler than other relevant candidates to my number one spot on the best of the 2010s list.
+*Carol* is seemingly simpler than other relevant candidates to my number one spot on the best of the 2010s list.
 It is not a culmination of stylistic explorations like Michael Mann’s *Blackhat* or Jia Zhangke’s *Mountains May Depart*.
 It is not a new way of narrating the social disaster we live in like